Cornell-CS-Czars/Cornell-CS-Czars.github.io/_news/new_website.md

 related_posts: false
 ---

-The new Cornell CS czar website is (mostly) up and running!
+The new Cornell CIS czar website is (mostly) up and running!